tuongthoai/ChatApp/README.md

 Finally, you can use the app follow the instructions in the video.

 NOTE: **If you open the app, and it says something wrong happened, it might be the client can't connect to the server.**

+## 5. Further configuration or rebuild jar file
+You are able to pull the repository to the local machine and open the project in Intellij by right-click at the build.gradle file and click open as project in Intellij.

+#### IMPORTANT: Because there is some differences between IDEs, even the Intellij Ultimate and Intellij Community, problems might occur when changing IDE.
+#### Here we use Intellij Ultimate.

+When the project is open up and fully loaded the library and utilities, you can start running each module as a single project as usual.
+You might want to change the application.properties file at resources folder in the chat-server to meet your desire.

+The project is built using gradle build tools so you don't need to install gradle to be able to run it or rebuild it.